-General Travel Hacks for the Strict Budgeteer
+General Travel Tips and Hacks for the Strict Budgeteer

 📌 Take to Heart the Purpose of Your Trip

 Know what to prioritize and what to compromise on.
 If your main goal is to just take in the beauty of the local surroundings, then you can deprioritize other expenses such as airfare, accommodation, and food.
 That way, you have enough money to splurge on different attractions and activities.

 📌 Go Where Your Money Can Go a Long Way

 If you’re planning to fly out of the country, make sure to go somewhere your peso has a higher value, like Vietnam and Indonesia.

-If you intend to explore the local landscape, there are many travel destinations in the Philippines that can also give you your money’s worth.
+If you intend to explore the local landscape, there are many tourist destinations in the Philippines that can also give you your money’s worth.
 It’s just a matter of choosing the perfect place where you can maximize your budget.

 📌 DIY Your Travel Itinerary

 Forgo hiring travel agents and signing up for package tours that cost you more without necessarily giving you greater value.
-Cut the middleman altogether and plan for the trip yourself.
+Cut the middleman altogether and plan the trip yourself.

 You can find everything online if you comb through each website to get the best deals.
 Also, a do-it-yourself (DIY) trip means you can personalize everything based on your preferences.